 OR–PL04.24

-Function Complex Part 2:An Introduction to the Referential Testing Ground of Otto Resource
+Function Complex Part 2:Introducing the Referential Testing Ground of Otto Resource

-Otto Resource is a digital product archive, research facility, and integrated ecosystem for future-proof design discovery.
-It analyzes fashion products from the last half-century, with each study providing unparalleled technical insight, a clarification of their socio-cultural impact, and offering learnings for designers and producers of all levels to reapply across the contemporary fashion landscape.
+Otto Resource is a digital archive, research facility, and ecosystem committed to future-proof design.
+It analyzes fashion products from the past half-century, offering unparalleled technical insights, socio-cultural context, and practical lessons for designers and producers to apply across today’s fashion landscape.

-One of Otto Resource’s core missions is to raise the baseline of accessible product knowledge by providing its readership with the tools needed to closely engage with fashion design and see more than what is immediately obvious.
-True to its name, Otto offers a “Resource” with which individuals can conceive their physical productions, all while developing their own unique set of assumptions, juxtapositions, findings, experimental possibilities, and associations.
+At its core, Otto Resource seeks to raise the standard of accessible product knowledge, providing readers with tools to engage deeply with fashion and see beyond the surface.
+True to its name, Otto offers a “Resource” that inspires individuals to shape their physical creations while fostering their own assumptions, juxtapositions, discoveries, and experimental ideas.

 +